Skip to main content

 🔍 There is no component with the specified name in the plex.

-🔧 Verify that the component name you're trying to render exists in your plex configuration.
-Check for typos or make sure the component has been properly initialized in the plex.
+🔧 Verify that the component name exists in your plex configuration.
+Check for typos in the component name and ensure that the component has been properly defined and initialized in the plex.

 Code 12: Diagnostic Errors